#CoronavirusSA: ‘Crisis reveals character’

 Business leaders will know that this is most definitely a time of VUCA (vulnerability, uncertainty, complexity and authenticity).
 How we deal with this won’t only reveal a lot about us but it may also be an opportunity to forge greatness.
 Now, more than ever, we’ve the opportunity for creativity and problem-solving — we’ve never had more time and certainly never had more need.
 As John F Kennedy said, “Great crises produce great men [and women], and great deeds of courage.”
 We’ve been given the opportunity to do the right thing, to be good citizens, to care for our people and show what South Africans are made of.

 While we have your attention: Please would you consider taking out a MarkLives membership to help finance our operations?
 The covid-19 pandemic is having a huge impact on society and industry.
 With your support, either as a once-off or monthly contribution, we can continue our coverage of its impact on our industry.

 Wayne Naidoo (@WNaidoo) is the founder and CEO of DUKE.
-He is currently chairperson once again of the Association of Communication and Advertising (ACA) of South Africa and was runner-up for MarkLives #AgencyLeaders2018 Most Admired Ad Agency Boss in Cape Town. .
+He is currently chairperson once again of the Association for Communication and Advertising (ACA) South Africa and was runner-up for MarkLives #AgencyLeaders2018 Most Admired Ad Agency Boss in Cape Town. .